 Access and explore the cloud service provider websites to find software products relevant to the cloud storage types block, object and file.
 Compare the distinct features, capabilities and applications of each product.

 Identifying cloud storage options involves evaluating several criteria to determine the most suitable solution for an organisation.
-Let's break down each criterion:
+Each criterion is examined below:

 Data